 How to Vote in Florida even if You are a Snowbird

 Did you know that you can register to vote in Florida even if you do not spend six months and a day here?
-The so-called 183-day rule is one used by many states for taxation purposes -- but has nothing to do with voter registration.
+The so-called 183-day rule is one used by many states for taxation purposes -- but has nothing to do with voter registration in Florida.

 Looking ahead to the critical election of 2020, your vote is likely to be much more important in Florida than in a so-called “blue” state: Whoever wins Florida is likely to win the presidency.

-If you own or rent property in Florida, you can register to vote here.
+If you own or rent property in Florida and intend to be a resident, you can register to vote here.
 According to Florida law, what matters is where a person intends to make his or her permanent residence for purposes of voter registration.
 You can be both a legal voting resident of Florida and a taxpaying resident of another state.
 (You must give up your right to vote in your alternate state.)
-This is a good time to make a switch, well in advance of next year’s election.

 Here is what you need to do to register in Florida: